sieu-n/awesome-modular-pytorch-lightning/README.md

 [WIP] modular-pytorch-lightning, **WARNING: The repository is currently under development, and is unstable.**

 What is `modular-pytorch-Lightning-Collections⚡`(LightCollections⚡️) for?
 - LightCollection aims at extending the features of `pytorch-lightning`.
-We provide training procedures of various subtasks in Computer Vision with a collection of `LightningModule` and utilities for easily using model architecture, metrics, and dataset.
+We aim to provide training procedures of various subtasks in Computer Vision with a collection of `LightningModule` and utilities for easily using model architecture, metrics, dataset, and training algorithms.
-- One of the designing principles of `modular-pytorch-lightning` is to make it convinient to be able to use every component(function and classes) independently of the repository.
-To achive this, I avoided un-essential dependancies on most of the code, by avoiding too much abstraction and subclassing in particular.
-- Also, I felt that there were some details in the code that were not so obvious but hard to find details such as how images are preprocessed to the same image size when using the `ImageNet` classification dataset or during object detection.
-We made these details transparant by defining everything in the config files.

-I felt that the design of `pytorch-lightning` is very effective in this terms.

-This repository is designed to utilize many amazing and robust and open-source projects such as `timm`, `pytorch`, and more.
+- This repository is designed to utilize many amazing and robust and open-source projects such as `timm`, `torchmetrics`, and more.
+Currently, the following frameworks are integrated into `LightCollections` and can be easily applied through the config files:

-Notes(rules) for development
-- The development is mainly focused in implementing various training procedures as `pl.LightningModule`.
-Other components such as model architecture is usually adopted from other repository, just for the purpose of testing.
-- The development of this repository should stick towards the [PEP](https://peps.python.org/)(Python Enhancement Proposals) conventions and `flake8` linting.
-- Function or class docstrings must follow Numpy [style guidelines](https://numpydoc.readthedocs.io/en/latest/format.html).
-- The performance of every implementation has to be validated before being merged into `main`.
-The results and config used to reproduce the results should be presented in the relevant `README.MD` file.
+  - `torchvision.models` for models, `torchvision.transforms` for transforms, optimizers and learning rate schedules from `pytorch`.
+  - Network backbones from `timm`.
+  - `inagenet21k` [pretrained weights](https://github.com/Alibaba-MIIL/ImageNet21K) and feature to load model weights from url / `.pth` file.
+  - `torch-ema` for using EMA weights for any model.

 ## How to run experiments
 1. Run experiments using `train.py`

-- CIFAR10 image classification with `ResNet18`.
+- CIFAR10 image classification with ResNet18``.
 ```
 !python train.py --config configs/vision/training/resnet-cifar10.yaml configs/vision/models/resnet/resnet18-custom.yaml configs/vision/data/cifar10.yaml configs/utils/wandb.yaml configs/utils/train.yaml
 ```